guettli/stoic-trace-cockpit/README.md

 Up to now this project is just starting.

+# Models

+There are two database models which are both part of the Django-Admin.

+## TraceConfig

+With a TraceConfig you can configure which requests and which modules you want to trace.

+## TraceLog

+If a http request matches a TraceConfig, then it gets traced by the middleware and the result gets stored in a TraceLog.

+In the TraceLog you see which Python source code lines where executed during processing the request.

 # Install

 If you have a Django project, and you want use it inside your existing project: